microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + [Defining Custom Search Parameters](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search)

 ## FHIR Search methods
 When you do a search in FHIR, you need to set the scope of information that you wish to query.
-You can narrow the scope of a FHIR search to be within a range defined by
+You can narrow the scope of a FHIR search to be within a range of information defined by

 + Resource type
 + a specific Resource instance